top of page

 • Canners, lateros (common US terms)

-• Binners (common term in West Canada)
+• Binners (common term in Western Canada)

-• Valoristes, ramasseurs (common terms in East Canada)
+• Valoristes, ramasseurs (common terms in Quebec)

 People who collect materials (recyclable and non-recyclable) that others have thrown away, sometimes for redemption or sale, sometimes for personal reuse or consumption.